 Electrophysiology, or EP, is a branch of cardiology that deals with the diagnosis and treatment of heart rhythm disorders.
 A cardiac electrophysiologist is not your primary healthcare provider.
 This doctor only works with patients who need special heart-related care.
 A physician may refer a patient to a cardiac EP if the patient has symptoms of heart rhythm problems.
 These may include dizziness, fainting, and fluttering feelings in the chest.
 Patients may also see a cardiac EP if they have risk factors for dangerous arrhythmia, such as heart disease.

-Beebe Healthcare recently opened a new state-of-the-art Interventional Cardiology Lab at the Margaret H. Rollins Lewes Campus.
-This new lab allows our electrophysiology team to provide advanced care in a newly outfitted procedure room.
+Beebe Healthcare operates a state-of-the-art Interventional Cardiology Lab at the Margaret H. Rollins Lewes Campus.
+This lab allows our electrophysiology team to provide advanced care in an outfitted procedure room.

 Using the Latest Techniques to Correct Heart Arrhythmias

 Arrhythmias (irregular heartbeat), such as ventricular tachycardia (VT) and atrial fibrillation (AFib), can be serious and even life-threatening.
 They represent a common type of heart disease that interferes with the heart’s ability to pump blood throughout the body effectively.
 They can cause blood clots, heart attacks, stroke, and even death.
 In many cases, a heart rhythm problem is caused by a random event.
 For example, supra-ventricular tachycardia (SVT), “lone” atrial fibrillation in a healthy young person, and congenital atrioventricular block (or AV block) are considered hiccups of nature because they do not follow the general rule of heart disease affecting older adults.